Newton's method

 until a sufficiently precise value is reached.
 The number of correct digits roughly doubles with each step.
-This algorithm is first in the class of Householder's methods, succeeded by Halley's method.
+This algorithm is first in the class of Householder's methods, and was succeeded by Halley's method.
 The method can also be extended to complex functions and to systems of equations.

 Description

-The idea is to start with an initial guess, then to approximate the function by its tangent line, and finally to compute the -intercept of this tangent line.
-This -intercept will typically be a better approximation to the original function's root than the first guess, and the method can be iterated.
+The purpose of Newton's method is to find a root of a function.
+The idea is to start with an initial guess near a root, approximate the function by its tangent line near the guess, and then take the root of the linear approximation as a next guess at the function's root.
+This will typically be closer to the function's root than the previous guess, and the method can be iterated.